 A sushi-oke (aka “hangiri”) is a special low wooden “tub” or mixing bowl used for cooling and seasoning sushi rice in before the rice is used to make the sushi with.

 It has straight sides, and a completely flat bottom.
 It actually looks like the bottom few inches off of a straight-sided barrel.

-The purpose of its being wood is to absorbs excess moisture from the rice.
+The purpose of its being wood is to absorb excess moisture from the rice.

-No seasoning or treatment is needed before using it for the first time.
-However, each time before use, you wipe it first with tezu before putting rice in, to help prevent the rice from sticking.
+No seasoning or treatment is needed before using a sushi-oke for the first time.
+However, before each use, you wipe it first with tezu before putting rice in to help prevent the rice from sticking.

 Use wooden or plastic spoons in it to prevent scratching the wood.

-A few Sushi-oke come with a wood lid, to help keep the rice warm.
+A few sushi-oke come with a wooden lid, to help keep the rice warm.
 It can also just be covered with a cloth.

-Some North American health professionals shudder at the thought of using such a wooden implement in preparing food for the public, saying that it can’t easily be sanitized.
+Some North American health professionals wonder how easily such a wooden implement used in preparing food for the public can be sanitized.

-The environment is also acidified, in wiping the bowl with the tezu to start, and with the vinegar dressing applied to the rice.
+The environment is also acidified somewhat, in wiping the bowl with the tezu to start, and with the vinegar dressing applied to the rice.